hashlab/use-hash/readme.md

 ## Create affiliation

-After creating a company you have to have to create an affiliation which will contain the provider used in order to register transactions.
-In order to do that we send this request:
+After creating a company you have to create an affiliation which will contain the provider used to register transactions.
+To do this, please create the following request:

 The `createAffiliation` used is this file: [mock-data/create-affiliation.json](./src/mock-data/create-affiliation.json)